dogriffiths/OllamaExcel/README.md

 # Excel Ollama Integration

-A VBA module that connects Microsoft Excel to a local [Ollama](https://ollama.com) installation, enabling you to use large language models directly in your spreadsheets.
+An Excel Workbook that connects to a local [Ollama](https://ollama.com) installation, enabling you to use AI large language models directly in your spreadsheets.
+Using Ollama means everything can be done locally with no risk of running over Copilot usage limits, or incurring API charges.

 ![Demo](images/demo.gif)